isblab/website/index.md

 </p>

 <p class="text-justify">
-We're working on characterizing specific assemblies in close collaborations with (experimental) cell and structural biologists.
+Our main focus is in developing rigorous methods and software for computational modeling of protein organization.
+We’re inspired by algorithms from computational statistics, statistical physics, machine learning and optimization, computer vision, and graph theory.
+We aim to produce algorithms and software that we and others can use.

 </p>

 <p class="text-justify">
-Our other focus is in developing rigorous methods and software for computational modeling of protein organization.
-We're inspired by algorithms from computational statistics, statistical physics, machine learning and optimization, computer vision, and graph theory.
-We aim to produce algorithms and software that we and others can use.
+We are also characterizing the structures of specific assemblies in close collaborations with (experimental) cell and structural biologists.
 </p>

 <br>

 ## Upcoming events
-<h5>EMBO Workshop on Computational Structural Biology</h5>
+<h5>Symposium on Big Data Algorithms for Biology</h5>
+<a href = "https://www.bdbio.in/"> IISc Bangalore, May-June 2024 </a>

+<h5>Cryo electron microscopy and 3D image processing (CEM3DIP) </h5>
-<a href = "https://www.embl.org/about/info/course-and-conference-office/events/csb23-01/ "> Heidelberg, Dec 2023 </a>
+<a href = "https://meetings.embo.org/event/24-cryo-em"> Bangalore, June-July 2024 </a>

 <br>